AGiorgetti/ngrx101/DOCS.md

 # ngrx

+NgRx is a framework for building Reactive Applications in Angular.

 This sample project will reuse some ideas and code from the official ngrx project documentation.
 The code will be partially rewritten and presented in a different order to explain the ngrx workflow the way I understand and feel more comfortable doing it.